The time of death is a difficult time of grief and transition.

 Any present or former member of St. Timothy Lutheran Church is eligible.

-Contact Dave Gillispie to discuss policy information or to make a purchase.
+Contact Dave Gillispie or the church office to discuss policy information or to make a purchase.

 Prices and regulations are subject to change.